 Under normal circumstances, the Portfolio will invest at least 80% of its net assets, plus any borrowings for investment purposes, in equity securities (80% Policy).
 The Portfolio's 80% Policy may be changed without shareholder approval.
 However, shareholders will be given notice at least 60 days prior to any such change.
 Under normal circumstances, the Portfolio will invest at least 40% of its total assets in securities of non-U.S. issuers.
 This policy is in addition to the 80% Policy.

 Equity securities include, but are not to be limited to, common stocks, securities convertible into common stock, securities having common stock characteristics, such as rights and warrants to purchase common stocks, and preferred securities.
 To the extent that this Portfolio invests in convertible debt securities, those securities will be purchased on the basis of their equity characteristics, and ratings of those securities, if any, will not be an important factor in their selection.
 Additionally, the Portfolio may, from time to time, hold its assets in cash (which may be U.S. dollars or foreign currencies, including the euro), or may invest in short-term debt securities or other money market instruments.
-Except when the Sub-advisor believes a temporary defensive approach is appropriate, the Portfolio generally will not hold more than 5% of its assets in cash or such short-term instruments.
+Except when the portfolio managers believe a temporary defensive approach is appropriate, the Portfolio generally will not hold more than 5% of its assets in cash or such short-term instruments.

 In an international portfolio, currency returns can be an integral component of an investment's total return.
-The Sub-advisor will use a purchasing power parity approach to assess the value of individual currencies.
+The portfolio managers will use a purchasing power parity approach to assess the value of individual currencies.
 Purchasing power parity attempts to identify the amount of goods and services that a dollar will buy in the U.S. and compares that to the amount of a foreign currency required to buy the same amount of goods and services in another country.
 Eventually, currencies should trade at levels that would make it possible for the dollar to buy the same amount of goods and services overseas as in the United States.
 When the dollar buys less, the foreign currency may be overvalued.
 When the dollar buys more, the foreign currency may be undervalued.
 Securities available in an undervalued currency may offer greater return potential and may be an attractive investment.

 From time to time, the Portfolio may invest up to 30% of its net assets in securities of issuers in the commercial banking industry; to the extent the Portfolio invests 30% of its net assets in such securities, it may be slightly more sensitive to movement in the commercial banking industry.

-The Portfolio may make limited use (not more than 15% of its assets) of foreign fixed income securities when, in the Sub-advisor's opinion, attractive opportunities exist relative to those available through equity securities or the short-term investments described above.
+The Portfolio may make limited use (not more than 15% of its assets) of foreign fixed income securities when, in the portfolio managers' opinion, attractive opportunities exist relative to those available through equity securities or the short-term investments described above.
 The foreign fixed income securities in which the Portfolio may invest may be U.S. dollar or foreign currency denominated, including the euro, and may include obligations of foreign governments, foreign government agencies, supranational organizations or corporations, and other private entities.
 Such governmental fixed income securities will be, at the time of purchase, of the highest quality (for example, AAA by Standard & Poor's (S&P) or Aaa by Moody's or of comparable quality.
 Corporate fixed income securities will be, at the time of purchase, rated in one of the top two rating categories (for example, AAA and AA by S&P or Aaa and Aa by Moody’s) or of comparable quality.